jameskoli/Terrystopsdata/README.md

 We invite all individuals passionate about addressing racial discrimination in law enforcement to contribute to our project.
 Your contributions can make a meaningful difference in advancing our understanding and efforts towards fostering fair and just policing practices.

+## Conclusion
+This project serves as a stepping stone towards addressing racial discrimination within law enforcement, shedding light on disparities in stop resolutions and advocating for reforms aimed at promoting fairness and equity in policing practices.